maxprogram/grand-central-records/Readme.md

 <a name="models" />
 ## Models

-To map query results to a model, define a schema for default values and validations [* validations not implemented yet].
+To map query results to a model, define a schema for default values and validations.
 (To map results to a model *without* a schema, just define as an empty object `schema: {}`.)

 ```js
 var User = db.model('users', {